Fused Audio Instance and Representation for Respiratory Disease Detection: Methods

 \subsection{Dataset}

-Coswara \cite{sharma_coswara_2020} is a crowdsourcing project to build an audio corpus from \acrshort{covid19} negative and positive individuals.
-The dataset is available publicly\footnote{https://github.com/iiscleap/Coswara-Data} to enable research on the development of diagnostic tools for respiratory diseases, in this case \acrshort{covid19}.
+Coswara is a crowdsourcing project to build an audio corpus from \acrshort{covid19} negative and positive individuals.
+The dataset is publicly available to enable research on the development of diagnostic tools for respiratory diseases, in this case, \acrshort{covid19}.
+The dataset is published in the work of Bhattacharya et al.\cite{bhattacharya_coswara_2023} and publicly available at \url{https://github.com/iiscleap/Coswara-Data}.
+The approval of data collection was issued by the Institutional Human Ethics Committee at the Indian Institute of Science, Bangalore.
+The informed consent was obtained from all participants who uploaded the recordings.
+The collected data was anonymized and de-identified by the dataset's provider.
 The audio recordings were collected between April 2020 and September 2021 through crowdsourcing.
+Data collection occurs through a web interface where users are prompted to provide their metadata and recordings using a device microphone.
+The metadata covers age, sex, location and \acrshort{covid19} status.
+Users are then instructed to submit nine audio recordings of (heavy and shallow) cough, (deep and shallow) breath, (fast and slow) counting from 1 to 20, and uttering the phonemes /a/, /e/ and /o/.
+The \acrshort{covid19} status must be selected from the categories negative, positive with or without symptoms, recovered and not identified respiratory disease.
+There is no restriction on the duration of the recordings, so users can decide when they want to start and stop recording.
 We accessed the database when it was still in the last collection stage.
-The data collection occurs through a web interface where users are prompted to provide their metadata and recordings using a device microphone.
-The metadata covers age, sex, location, and in particular \acrshort{covid19} status.
-The users are then instructed to submit nine audio recordings of (heavy and shallow) cough, (deep and shallow) breath, (fast and slow) counting from 1 to 20, and uttering the phonemes /a/, /e/ and /o/.
-The \acrshort{covid19} status must be selected from the categories negative, positive with or without symptoms, recovered, and not identified respiratory disease.
-There is no restriction on the duration of the recordings, so users can decide when they want to start and stop recording.
+All methods in our study were carried out in accordance with relevant guidelines and regulations.